Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Results on Linear Regression with General Noise

 \begin{remark} In Condition \ref{asp:combo}, the first condition strengthens Condition \ref{asp:design-mats}, and is used to control the coefficients involved in a normal approximation via the Berry-Esseen theorem \citep{berry1941accuracy}.
-This condition holds with high probability for randomly sampled design matrices with iid features having a well conditioned expected covariance matrix \citep{vershynin2018high}, including the stochastic contexts in bandits that we will use.
+This condition holds with a high probability for randomly sampled design matrices with i.i.d.~features having a well-conditioned expected covariance matrix \citep{vershynin2018high}, including the stochastic contexts in bandits that we will use.
 The second condition, while less standard in the literature, is also needed in the Berry-Esseen theorem.
-We allow $L$, $\mu$ and $C_{\rm sk}$ to depend on the sample size $n$ as long as $LC_{\rm sk}/\mu$ is dominated by $n^{1/2}$.
-The third condition generalizes the widely used sub-Gaussianity condition \citep{Tripuraneni2021ProvableMO,Han2020SequentialBL,xu2021learning,Ren2020DynamicBL}.
-This allows for many interesting choices of random noise, such as bounded noise (for any $\alpha>0$), sub-Gaussian noise (for $\alpha=2$), or sub-exponential noise (for $\alpha=1$) like Poisson random variables, or heavier tails such as Weibull random variables with shape parameter $\alpha \in(0,1]$.
+The third condition generalizes the widely used sub-Gaussianity condition \citep{Tripuraneni2021ProvableMO,Han2020SequentialBL,xu2021multitask,Ren2020DynamicBL}.
+This allows for many choices of random noise, such as bounded noises (for any $\alpha>0$), sub-Gaussian noises (for $\alpha=2$), or sub-exponential noises (for $\alpha=1$) like Poisson random variables, or noise with heavier tails such as Weibull random variables with shape parameter $\alpha \in(0,1]$.
 A smaller $\alpha$ allows for a heavier tail. \end{remark}

-Under Condition \ref{asp:combo}, we show that the cdf~ of each normalized OLS estimate is approximately Gaussian up to a vanishing factor of $\sqrt{d/n}$.
+Under Condition \ref{asp:combo}, we show that the c.d.f.~of each normalized OLS estimate is approximately Gaussian up to a vanishing factor of $\sqrt{d/n}$.
 The key idea is to use Gaussian approximation via the Berry-Esseen theorem (Lemma \ref{lem:berry}).
 Based on this, we control the error of the global estimate $\widehat{\beta}^\star$ in Proposition \ref{prop:gau-approx}.
 Compared to Lemma \ref{lem:col-est} obtained under Gaussian noise, the upper bound incurs an additional vanishing term of order $O(\sqrt{d}/n)$.
 The proof is in Appendix \ref{sec:gau-approx}.